 Our undergraduate program focuses on educating engineers to be properly equipped for successful careers in today's global economy.
 Our curriculum includes intensive classroom, laboratory, and hands-on learning.
 The work is challenging and the curriculum customizable.
 Engineering courses are required in the first year, giving students an opportunity to familiarize themselves with a discipline before choosing a major.

-Students may also pursue a double major in Engineering and Public Policy or Biomedical Engineering.
-Some students follow a double-major or double-degree programs with non-engineering departments, such as the five-year MBA program established by the College of Engineering and the Tepper School of Business.
+Students may also pursue an additional major in Biomedical Engineering, Engineering and Public Policy, or Engineering Design, Innovation, and Entrepreneurship.
+Additional major or double-degree programs with non-engineering departments, such as the five-year MBA program established by the College of Engineering and the Tepper School of Business.

 General education requirements